TeamHypersomnia/Hypersomnia/docs/pages/todo/editor-2.0/editor_interface.md

 ### Layout tool

 - Biomes to select
-- Perhaps an easy layout builder?
+- Perhaps an easy layout editor?
 	- Problematically, we have to lay out the walls somehow automatically?

 ### Inspector